babblevoice/projectrtp/README.md

 NB: updating version, Docker file, this readme and package.json all need updating - is there a way of automating this?

-### Runing
+### Local build

-The enviroment variable HOST should contain the host address of the control server - its default is 127.0.0.1.
-The variable PORT contains the port number to communicate over - with a default of 9002.

-The enviroment variable PA is takes the below form- where the address is passed back to the control server so it can be published in SDP - i.e. this allows for multiple RTP nodes all on different IP addresses.
-If you do not pass this in, then the default script will determin your public IP address by calling https://checkip.amazonaws.com to obtain your IP.

-docker run --restart=always --net=host -d -it --env PA=127.0.0.1 --name=prtp projectrtp:latest
+If you wish to build outsode of a Docker image, there are npm target scripts for build and rebuild.

 ## Example scripts

-The examples folder contains 2 scripts.
-The simplenode can be used where no special funtionality is required.
+The examples folder contains two scripts which use this library.
+The simplenode can be used where no special functionality is required.
 The standard projectrtp docker image points to this - so starting a docker instance will run up as a node and attempt to connect to a central control server.

-The advancednode.js is an example which contains pre and post processing - which can be used, for example, downloading recordings, performing text to speech or uploading recordings when it has completed.
+The advancednode.js is an example which contains pre and post-processing - which can be used, for example, downloading recordings, performing text to speech or uploading recordings when it has been completed.

+### Running

+The environment variable HOST should contain the host address of the control server - its default is 127.0.0.1.
+The variable PORT has the port number to communicate over - with a default of 9002.

+The environment variable PA takes the below form- where the address is passed back to the control server so it can be published in SDP - i.e. this allows for multiple RTP nodes on different IP addresses.
+If you do not pass this in, the default script will determine your public IP address by calling https://checkip.amazonaws.com to obtain your IP.

+docker run --restart=always --net=host -d -it --env PA=127.0.0.1 --name=prtp projectrtp:latest

 ## Codecs